What to expect during labor and delivery at The Woman's Hospital of Texas

 Natural and Vaginal Births

-Our hospital has six operating rooms used for Cesarean sections as well as a 9-bed Post Anesthesia Care Unit (PACU) for mothers recovering from C-sections.
-One support person may attend, as long was you are awake for the delivery.
+Our hospital has six operating rooms used for Cesarean deliveries as well as a 9-bed Post Anesthesia Care Unit (PACU) for mothers recovering from C-sections.
+One support person may attend, as long as you are awake for the delivery.
 The same person may join you in the recovery area.
-We offer mother-baby bonding in the PACU immediately following Cesarean Sections so that mothers can stay with their babies directly after surgery.
+We offer mother-baby bonding in the PACU immediately following Cesarean deliveries so that mothers can stay with their babies directly after surgery.
 Mothers and babies enjoy this early connection while the mother recovers with her baby in her arms.

 Continuous Expert Care for a Safe Delivery

 Most deliveries are problem-free, but if routine labor develops into an emergency, there’s no safer place to deliver than The Woman's Hospital of Texas.
-We offer the most qualified obstetrical experts in the region, with board-certified OB/GYNs, neonatologists, and anesthesiologists on site 24-hours a day.
+We offer the most qualified obstetrical experts in the region, with board-certified OB/GYNs, neonatologists and anesthesiologists on-site 24-hours a day.
 In addition, our nurses stay abreast of developments, and are some of the most thoroughly trained in the country.
-We are one of the few hospitals across the nation to provide a 1-to-1, nurse-to-patient ratio, meaning you and your baby will receive dedicated support, expertise, and compassion throughout labor and delivery.
+Our expert nursing staff will provide you and your baby with dedicated support, expertise and compassion throughout labor and delivery.

 - Our entire nursing staff is certified in fetal monitoring and neonatal resuscitation.
 Our nurses are also certified in Advanced Cardiac Life Support (ACLS).